awslabs/service-workbench-on-aws/docs/docs/deployment/post_deployment/account_structure.md

 sidebar_label: Account Structure
 ---

-Service Workbench uses _three_ types of accounts.
-You will see these account names throughout the _Service Workbench Deployment Guide_.
+Service Workbench uses the following three types of accounts:

 - **Main**: The account from which Service Workbench is deployed.
 Will be billed for all AWS usage charges in this deployment.
 - **Master**: Holds the AWS Organization which creates Member accounts.
 - **Member**: User accounts created within Service Workbench for individuals.